The Nature of Love and Happiness, Part I: Insights from Ancient Stoicism

 What is happiness, according to ancient stoics?

 For ancient stoics, to be good (virtuous) and to be wise were essentially synonymous.
 ‘Practical wisdom’ was the ‘supreme virtue’ and the key to happiness.

 Translated from the Greek, arête, ‘virtue’ meant to fulfil your 'natural function' or 'essential character’.
 With this definition, beyond the more constrained English understanding of the word, a strong and fast horse would also have ‘virtue’.

 “If tranquillity really is your supreme goal in life, then you can just take tranquillizers.”

 Counter-intuitively, health and pleasure (bodily goods), and wealth and reputation (external or ‘accidental’ goods), are ‘indifferent’ to the ancient stoic conception of happiness.
 Of course, health is preferable to sickness, and wealth is preferable to poverty.
 But, being vehicles for causing help and harm, they are neither inherently good nor bad, and don't guarantee either happiness or unhappiness.

 How do we achieve happiness?

 Bodily and external things may be used as “material for virtue to act upon”, but virtue itself comes only from within.
 Bodily and external things don’t alter your true nature, in the same way, the analogy goes, that adornments on an ill-tempered horse won’t make that horse good-tempered.

-The Greek stoic, Epictetus, in a handbook of stoic advice compiled by his follower, Arrian, reminds us that happiness and discontent depend less on what happens and more on how we perceive what happens:
+The Greek stoic, Epictetus, in a handbook of advice compiled by his follower, Arrian, reminds us that happiness and discontent depend less on what happens and more on how we perceive what happens:

 "Men are disturbed, not by things, but by the principles and notions they form concerning things"

 Hedonistic, materialistic, and egotistic goals result in erroneous judgements of what is ‘good’ and what is ‘bad’ – what will 'make' us happy.
-These judgements lead us away from virtue (‘practical wisdom’) and thus away from happiness as we follow ‘unhealthy passions’ (greed, resentment, elation, anger, longing, vanity, etc.) as we seek to fufill self-defeating values.
+These judgements lead us away from virtue (‘practical wisdom’) and thus away from happiness as we follow ‘unhealthy passions’ (greed, resentment, elation, anger, longing, vanity, etc.) in an attempt to fulfil self-defeating values.

 In desiring (and, inversely, fearing) external and bodily factors, we fall into patterns of frustration and suffering because we cannot always control them.
 Happiness thus starts by focussing only on things within your control.